 CACREP reviews several aspects of the program during an accreditation process to ensure it meets all the set standards.
 Some of the standards that accreditors highly considered during the process include educational content, faculty qualifications, workload, and instructional support.
 Programs displaying the CACREP accreditation seal have met these standards of quality.
 Therefore, students should expect highly experienced and qualified faculty instructors and first-year counselor educators.

 The students should expect round-the-clock educational support from their teachers and faculty members.
 Also, students should expect comprehensive curricula that cover all aspects of counseling.
-The supervised clinical practice should also be rigorous, as expected by the accrediting body.
+Supervised clinical practice should also be rigorous, as expected by the accrediting body.

 CACREP-accredited programs train and prepare aspiring professional counselors to help clients overcome social and health challenges.
 The CACREP-accreditation programs vary in several fields, including school counseling, clinical mental health counseling, addiction counseling, and other related education programs.
 Before enrolling in any program, it is vital to search the CACREP website to determine whether the program is accredited.
 In some cases, you might notice that the master’s degree counseling program you are interested in isn’t accredited.